JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 The highest IDE version compatible with the plugin.
 Undefined value declares compatibility with all the IDEs since the version specified by the `since-build` (also with the future builds that may cause incompatibility errors).

-The provided value will be set as a value of the `<idea-version until-build=""/>` element attribute.
+The provided value will be set as a value of the `<idea-version until-build="..."/>` element attribute.

+The `until-build` attribute can be unset by setting `provider { null }` as a value.
+Note that passing only `null` will make Gradle use a default value instead.

 {style="narrow"}
 Type